yilmi/fstab_dev2uuid/README.md

 #
 #
-Will update /etc/fstab content and replace device name based mount definition by UUID mount Only device names starting by sdX or hdX will be processed, other lines will be unchanged
+Will update /etc/fstab content and replace device name based mount definition by UUID mount
+\nOnly device names starting by sdX or hdX will be processed, other lines will be unchanged
 #
 #